-I am very pleased to be supporting the Jobs and Skills Australia Bill2022, which tackles an area that is holding our economy back.
-It's holding back businesses in my electorate of Macquarie, in the Blue Mountains and in the Hawkesbury.
+I am very pleased to be supporting the Jobs and Skills Australia Bill 2022, which tackles an area that is holding our economy back.
+It's holding back businesses in my electorate of Macquarie, in the Blue Mountains and the Hawkesbury.
 Having a planned, thought-through, collaborative approach to jobs and skills and to how we make sure we're training people for the jobs of the present and future is crucial.

 One of the things that this agency is going to be tasked to do is to look at the future challenges that we have around a clean energy workforce.
-We have made an announcement that there will be $1.9 million of additional funding—you can shake your head as much as you like, Member for Casey—absolutely targeted by Jobs and Skills Australia to deepen the understanding of the workforce issues and provide foresight on what the future challenges are going to be.
+We have made an announcement that there will be $1.9 million of additional funding—you can shake your head as much as you like, Member for Casey—absolutely targeted by Jobs and Skills Australia to deepen understanding of the workforce issues and provide foresight on what the future challenges are going to be.
 So I really encourage those opposite to check their facts before they stand up in this place and tell us what we have or haven't done.

 What we're doing here is a game changer for employers and workers in my electorate and around the country.
 What is going to be different about it is that we're going to work collaboratively.
 I know that's a word not much understood on the other side.
-Had there been better collaboration, we may not have ended up with the urgency of this skills crisis that we currently face.
+Had there been better collaboration, we might not have ended up with the urgency of this skills crisis that we currently face.
 In my roundtables in the lead-up to the Jobs and Skills Summit, every single employer talked about the challenges that they're facing in trying to find skilled people or even finding the training options to skill-up people.
 That's why on coming to government we have taken immediate action to do this.
 It was the very first piece of legislation we introduced.
 Here we are, only a couple of weeks into our parliamentary sittings, debating the detail of it now.

 Jobs and Skills Australia will be an independent agency and it will be responsible for providing advice to government on our current, emerging and future labour market and workforce skills and the training needs that go with those skills.
 Here's where the collaboration comes in.
 It's working closely with state and territory governments, as well as industry, employers, unions and training providers, to ensure that there really is a shared understanding of what the key issues are.
 It's also tasked to look at the adequacy of the vocational educational system that we have in delivering those skills, making sure that training and job opportunities are available to all Australians, irrespective of their background.